Purpose of Non-Punitive Reporting Policies in Aviation SMS Programs

 - Transport Canada.

-Copying manuals was very common five years ago.
-One could purchase an SMS manual for as little as $1200 USD.
+Copying manuals were very common five years ago.
+One could purchase an SMS manual for as little as USD 1200.
 The problem with this approach is that SMS manuals are unique to the operator, as each operation is unique.
+Your risk management procedures may not align with the procedures from another company.
+This can prove to be an embarrassing situation for safety managers.
+If you get an audit finding because of another company's name in your SMS manual, you deserve it.

 Templates are great places to start your non-punitive reporting policy.
-They serve as a great starting point or inspiration to quickly crafting a non-punitive reporting policy that is suitable to your management's style.
+They serve as a great starting point or inspiration to quickly craft a non-punitive reporting policy that is suitable for your management's style.
+Just make sure you review and make the necessary amendments before you publish your policy.

 Get Management Support for Reporting Policies